Master of Science Degree Requirements

 The program for the M.S. degree in applied statistics requires 32 semester credits with an overall GPA of 3.0 or higher.
 An oral defense of a research-based thesis or paper is required.

-The program for the M.S. degree in computer science and statistics requires 42 semester credits with an overall GPA of 3.0 or higher.
+The program for the M.S. degree in computer science and statistics requires 42 semester credits (at least 18 graduate course credits in computer science and at least 18 graduate course credits in statistics) with an overall GPA of 3.0 or higher.
 An oral defense of a research-based thesis or paper is required.

 Requirements for the M.S. degree in Applied Statistics